General Information for Intended Parents

 What is the difference between a traditional and gestational surrogate?

-A traditional surrogate is artificially inseminated with sperm from the intended father or a sperm donor and donates her egg, giving the surrogate a genetic link to the child.
+A genetic (previously known as traditional) surrogate is artificially inseminated with sperm from the intended father or a sperm donor and donates her egg, giving the surrogate a genetic link to the child.
 The gestational surrogate is more common.
 In her case, the eggs are harvested from the intended mother or egg donor, fertilized with sperm from the intended father or sperm donor and transferred to the surrogate’s uterus.
 The gestational surrogate has no genetic link to the baby.

 Can I work with a surrogate I already know?